sim590/lain-wiki/Utilities.md

 * If your application right border exceeds workspace, try setting `width = 0.999`.
 * If your application is a terminal and you have a rule like `awful.client.setslave` for your terminals, ensure you use an exception for `QuakeDD` (or your defined `name`).
 Otherwise, you may run into problems with focus.
 * Are you using a GTK+ application like termite?
 Be sure to set [`argname = "--name %s"`](https://github.com/copycat-killer/lain/issues/211).
+* In case it's not obvious, being this a drop-down container, [it shouldn't be used with drop-down already applications like Guake](https://github.com/copycat-killer/awesome-copycats/issues/117).

 separators